webplatform/docs/guides/advanced_selectors_guide/index.md

 The ~ character dictates that these selectors should select an <code>&lt;article&gt;</code> element whose <code>class</code> attribute value is a list of whitespace-separated values, but only if one of those values is the value given inside the quotes.

-Now lets look at an element on a page with an ID value in the form of hyphen-separated list:
+Next, take a look at an element on a page with an ID value in the form of hyphen-separated list:

 <pre>&lt;article id="english-daily-feature"&gt;&lt;/article&gt;</pre>

-You could select it using the following selector:
+You can select it using the following selector:

 <syntaxhighlight lang="css">article[id|="english"]</syntaxhighlight>

-The {{!}} character dictates that this selector should select an <code>&lt;article&gt;</code> element whose <code>id</code> attribute value is a list of hyphen-separated values, but only if the leftmost one of those values is <code>english</code>.
+The {{!}} character dictates that this selector should select an <code>&lt;article&gt;</code> element whose <code>id</code> attribute value is a list of hyphen-separated values, but only if the leftmost value is <code>english</code>.

-Note that these are not supported by IE8 and below.
+Note: These selectors are not supported by IE8 and below.

 == Child selector ==

 You can use a child selector to select specific elements that are children of other specific elements.
-For example, the following rule will turn the text of <code>&lt;strong&gt;</code> elements that are children of <code>&lt;h3&gt;</code> elements blue, but no other <code>&lt;strong&gt;</code> elements:
+For example, the following rule will turn the text of <code>&lt;strong&gt;</code> elements that are children of <code>&lt;h3&gt;</code> elements blue, without affecting other <code>&lt;strong&gt;</code> elements:

 <syntaxhighlight lang="css">h3 > strong {
   colour: blue;
 }</syntaxhighlight>

-Note that child selectors are not supported in IE 6 or below.
+Note that child selectors are not supported in IE6 or below.

 Note also that the > character is often referred to as a combinator in this context — it combines multiple elements together in one selector.

 == Descendent selector ==

-Descendent selectors are very similar to child selectors, except that child selectors only select immediate descendants; descendent selectors select matching elements anywhere in the element hierarchy, not just direct descendants.
-Let's look at what this means more carefully.
-Consider the following HTML snippet:
+Descendent selectors are similar to child selectors, except that child selectors only select immediate descendants; descendent selectors select matching elements anywhere in the element hierarchy, not just direct descendants.
+Investigate what this means by examining the following HTML snippet:

 <syntaxhighlight lang="html5"><div>
   <p>hello</p>